anam-org/anam-examples/html_js/roast-me/README.md

 Roast Me is a fun, interactive web application that demonstrates the integration of the Anam SDK with Cloudflare Pages and Workers.
 This app allows users to input information about themselves and receive a humorous "roast" from an AI-powered digital human.

+If you're implementing this yourself I would suggest removing the rate limit logic for debugging purposes.
+If you're looking for a more minimal example to get started, html_js/local_example is a better starting point.

 ## Features

 - User input for personal information